yvettecook/SwiftTutorialForMA/README.md

     Voila!
 We're logging out the text we put in.

-  19. Way back in the heady days a few steps ago we prepared our array to store our to-dos.
+  19. Way back in the heady days of a few steps ago we prepared our array to store our to-dos.
 So let's add it in.
 Declare a new function called `addStringToArray` which takes one argument, which is a string called `toDoString`.
 The function will do this:
     `toDoArray.append(toDoString)`

     At the end of your `saveButtonTapped`, call your new `addStringToArray` function, passing in the text captured from the text field.